Control File Attributes

 |

-Package Manager will not install conflicting packages on a system at the same time.
+Package Manager does not install conflicting packages on a system at the same time.

 |See the String Relationship Array section for an example.